Standard Terms of Business

 Professional indemnity insurance

-1.4 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Manchester Underwriting Management, of 15-18 Lime Street Passage, London EC3M 7AN.
+1.4 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Manchester Underwriting Management, of Link House, St Mary’s Way, Chesham, Bucks HP5 1HR.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States of America or Canada.

 1.5 If for any reason circumstances arise that may result in a claim to our professional indemnity insurers, you give us your permission to notify them.

-2.1 Our fees are calculated on the basis of time spent on your affairs, the levels of skill and responsibility involved, the importance and value of the advice provided to you, and the level of risk.
-In addition we may charge disbursements of travel, accommodation and other expenses incurred in dealing with your affairs.
+2.1 Our fees are calculated based on time spent on your affairs, the levels of skill and responsibility involved, the importance and value of the advice provided to you, and the level of risk.
+In addition, we may charge disbursements of travel, accommodation and other expenses incurred in dealing with your affairs.

 2.2 If it is necessary for us to carry out work that is outside the scope of the engagement currently in place with you, we will advise you of this.
 Any additional work will result in additional fees being charged.
 We would therefore like to point out that it is in your interests to ensure that the information you provide us with is completed to the agreed stage.